 In August 2018, the ATP switched from telephone to address-based recruitment.
 Invitations were sent to a random, address-based sample (ABS) of households selected from the U.S. Postal Service's Delivery Sequence File.
 In each household, the adult with the next birthday was asked to go online to complete a survey, at the end of which they were invited to join the panel.
 For a random half-sample of invitations, households without internet access were instructed to return a postcard.
 These households were contacted by telephone and sent a tablet if they agreed to participate.
 A total of 9,396 were invited to join the panel, and 8,778 agreed to join the panel and completed an initial profile survey.
-Of the 18,720 individuals who have ever joined the ATP, 10,478 remained active panelists and continued to receive survey invitations at the time this survey was conducted.
+The same recruitment procedure was carried out on Aug.
+19, 2019, from which a total of 5,900 were invited to join the panel and 4,720 agreed to join the panel and completed an initial profile survey.
+Of the 23,440 individuals who have ever joined the ATP, 15,463 remained active panelists and continued to receive survey invitations at the time this survey was conducted.

-The U.S. Postal Service's Delivery Sequence File has been estimated to cover as much as 98% of the population, although some studies suggest that the coverage could be in the low 90%range.1
+The U.S. Postal Service's Delivery Sequence File has been estimated to cover as much as 98% of the population, although some studies suggest that the coverage could be in the low 90% range.1